AliceTheHive/golem/README.md

 # GOLEM

-Build your python, Js, PHP app to a portable executable on Windows, Linux or Mac in One Click !
+Build your Python's, Js's, PHP's portable executable app on Windows/Linux/Mac in One Click !

 ## Quick demo